Kim Hiorthøy

-Kim Hiorthøy (born March 17, 1973) is a Norwegian electronic musician, graphic designer, illustrator, filmmaker and writer.
+Kim Hiorthøy (born 17 March 1973) is a Norwegian electronic musician, graphic designer, illustrator, filmmaker and writer.

 Biography

-Hiorthøy was born and raised in Trondheim, Norway, and studied at the Trondheim Academy of Fine Art (1991–96) as well as the Royal Danish Academy of Fine Arts in Copenhagen (1999–2000).
+Hiorthøy was born and raised in Trondheim, Norway.
+He studied at the Trondheim Academy of Fine Art from 1991 to 1996 and at the Royal Danish Academy of Fine Arts in Copenhagen in 1999 and 2000.
 During his tenure at the Trondheim Academy of Fine Art, Hiorthøy spent a year abroad in 1994 to attend the School of Visual Arts in New York.
 There he worked extensively with Cinematographer Mott Hupfel.
 Currently, he lives and works in Berlin, Germany.
 A fictionalized version of Hiorthøy is a character in Erlend Loe's novel L.

 Career

 Music

 Hiorthøy began making music while attending the Trondheim Academy of Fine Art; he worked in the academy's sound studio until he left school and purchased his own equipment.
 After various "collaborations and accidents", his music was eventually introduced to Joakim Haugland of the Smalltown Supersound record label.
 Haugland asked Hiorthøy to work with the label, and in 2001 Hiorthøy released his debut album, "Hei".
 He has subsequently released several albums, EPs, and 7-inch records with Smalltown Supersound.

 Hiorthøy's musical style is difficult to classify; the Smalltown Supersound website offers the following description: "On his records Kim Hiorthøy combines weird beats, lo-fi/leftfield electronics, field recordings, electro-acoustic sounds and samples, resulting in a sound all his own."
 His live sets, however, differ from his recordings, with louder, faster beats and a techno undertone.